qouteall/qouteall-blog/blog/2025/Traps to Developers.md

 - Block formatting context (BFC):
   - `display: flow-root` creates a BFC.
     (There are other ways to create BFC, like `overflow: hidden`, `overflow: auto`, `overflow: scroll`, `display:table`, but with side effects)
   - Margin collapse.
 Two vertically touching siblings can overlap margin.
 Child margin can "leak" outside of parent.
 Margin collapse can be avoided by BFC.
-Margin collapse also doesn't happen when `border` or `padding` spcified
+  - Margin collapse doesn't happen when `border` or `padding` spcified.
+Don't try to debug margin collapse by coloring border.
+Debug it using browser's devtools.
   - If a parent only contains floating children, the parent's height will collapse to 0.
 Can be fixed by BFC.
 - [Stacking context](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_positioned_layout/Stacking_context).